mdefez/Trackmania-Agent/README.md

-School project to train a RL agent on Trackmania
+School project to train a Reinforcement-Learning agent on Trackmania.
+During this project we explored two models :
+- Deep Q-network
+- SAC